Body camera shows Black man Tased by New Braunfels police officer during traffic stop

 The victim was pulled over in January for what police said was an "unclean license plate" and was charged with "attempting to elude an officer" and "interfering with police official duties."

 The officer who Tased the man has been identified as Kaleb Meyer.
 New Braunfels City Manager Robert Camareno said Meyer is no longer with the department after choosing to resign.
-He was on the force for nearly two years.
+He was on the force for one year when the traffic stop occurred.

 The incident, captured on Meyer's body camera, was viewed for training purposes by the police department.
 Meyer continued to serve on the force after Camareno said he was counseled on how to better approach traffic stops, when to use force and how to de-escalate situations.
 There was no internal investigation following the incident, Camareno said.